Kai-Ze612/TUM-Introduction-to-Deep-Learning-Homework/README.md

-## This is the home assignments of Course: Introduction to deep learning at TUM
+## This is the home assignments of the Course: Introduction to Deep Learning at TUM